juice-shop/pwning-juice-shop/part2/validation.md

 * You literally need to make the shop owe you any amount of money
-* Investigate the shopping basket closely to understand how it prevents you from creating orders that would fulfill the challenge
+* Investigate the shopping basket closely to understand how it prevents you from creating orders that would fulfil the challenge

 ### Upload a file larger than 100 kB